 This whole process from start to finish can take anywhere up to 3-6 hours depending on the complexity of the project.
 My workflow has improved a lot since implementing these simple techniques that this tutorial has covered.
 In fact, when I first made a comparable image in University I probably spent upwards of about 20 hours just to finish it.
 As such, Photoshop is more about working smartly more than it is about doing as much as possible.

 Hopefully with this tutorial you will have learnt about the significance of textures not just in 3D renders but how they can be used to convey information in 2D as well.
-In addition I hope you got inspired by the simple, but appealing look you can create with reasonable effort.
+In addition I hope you got inspired by the simple, but appealing look you can create for your next architectural site plan rendering with reasonable effort.
 Thanks!